YeshwanthMotivity/Codebase-Analysis/README.md

 4. Ask questions like *"How does the authentication flow work?"* or *"Explain App.js"*.

-## 🤝 Contributions
-Contributions are welcome!
-1. Fork the repository.
-2. Create a feature branch.
-3. Commit your changes.
-4. Submit a pull request.

 ## 🙋‍♂️ Author

 • Mentor / Manager: Mr. Venkata Ramana Sudhakar Polavarapu